rails/rails/guides/source/autoloading_and_reloading_constants.md

 The array of autoload paths can be extended by mutating `config.autoload_paths`, in `config/application.rb`, but nowadays this is discouraged.

 WARNING.
-Please, do not mutate `ActiveSupport::Dependencies.autoload_paths`, the public interface to change autoload paths is `config.autoload_paths`.
+Please do not mutate `ActiveSupport::Dependencies.autoload_paths`; the public interface to change autoload paths is `config.autoload_paths`.

 $LOAD_PATH
 ----------

 Autoload paths are added to `$LOAD_PATH` by default.
 However, Zeitwerk uses absolute file names internally, and your application should not issue `require` calls for autoloadable files, so those directories are actually not needed there.
-You can opt-out with this flag:
+You can opt out with this flag:

 ```ruby
 config.add_autoload_paths_to_load_path = false